markkhusid/markkhusid-MKDWWW_Fortran_Jupyter_Book/_build/html/_sources/intro.md

 ### "Modern Fortan" by Milan Curcic (Manning Publications)
 This book may be purchased from:
 [Modern Fortran: Building Efficient Parallel Applications](https://www.manning.com/books/modern-fortran)

+### PRACE MOOC on "Fortran for scientific programming" by FutureLearn
+This online resource may be obtained from Github  [PRACE MOOC on "Fortran for scientific programming"](https://www.futurelearn.com/courses/fortran-for-scientific-computing)

 ### Project Code on Github